USCiLab/cereal/_includes/pointers.markdown

   };
 ```

+Implementing either of the `load_and_construct` styles will allow you to serialize smart pointers to a type without a
+default constructor.

 ### Implementation notes

 If you are a casual user of cereal, there's no need to worry about the details of loading and saving smart pointers.
 If you are curious or want a